FlavScents AInsights Entry for 2,5-Dimethyl Pyrazine (CAS: 123-32-0)

 5. Use in Fragrances

-In fragrance applications, 2,5-dimethyl pyrazine is used to impart a warm, nutty aroma, often as a trace realism or modifier note.
-It is found in fragrance families such as gourmand and oriental, contributing to the complexity and richness of the scent profile.
-Typical concentration ranges in fragrances are low, often below 0.1%, due to its potent aroma.
-The compound is primarily a top to middle note, with moderate volatility.
+In the fragrance industry, 2,5-dimethyl pyrazine is used to impart a warm, nutty aroma, often in gourmand and oriental fragrance families.
+It serves as a trace realism note or a modifier, adding depth and warmth to the fragrance composition.
+Typical concentration ranges in fragrance formulations are low, often below 0.1%, due to its potent aroma.
+It contributes primarily to the middle notes of a fragrance, providing a lasting roasted character that complements other sweet or spicy elements.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts